ucopacme/start-here/one_day_workshops/README.rst

 =================

-The AWS Infrastructure team is presenting a series of currated hands-on AWS trainings for TDS staff.
+The AWS Infrastructure team is presenting a series of curated hands-on AWS trainings for TDS staff.
 These trainings will focus on skills needed to develop and support AWS infrastrucure as code.